-The analysis of the ESC's major governmental fund begins on page 9.
+The analysis of the ESC's major governmental funds begins on page 9.
 Fund financial reports provide detailed information about the ESC's major funds.
 The ESC uses many funds to account for a multitude of financial transactions.
 However, these fund financial statements focus on the ESC's most significant funds.
-The ESC's only major governmental fund is the general fund.
+The ESC's major governmental funds are the general fund and building fund.